AlaskaAirlines/atom/README.md

 ### Authentication

 Atom can be configured to apply authorization headers on behalf of the client.

-Atom supports `Basic` and `Bearer` authentication methods.
-When configured properly, Atom will perform automatic token refresh on behalf of the client if it determines that the access token being used has expired.
-Any in-flight calls will be enqueued and resumed once a new token is obtained.
+It supports both `Basic` and `Bearer` authentication methods.
+When properly configured, Atom will automatically refresh tokens for the client if it determines that the access token has expired.

-If the token refresh call fails, all enqueued network calls will be executed at once with completions set to `AtomError` failure.
+However, if the token refresh attempt fails, all subsequent network calls will fail.

 ### Basic